-At Westborough High School, library teacher Anita Cellucci (left) collaborated with a school counselor on a bibliotherapy program to help students learn coping skills.
+At Westborough High School, library teacher Anita Cellucci (left) and counselor Ceil Parteleno (right) collaborated on a bibliotherapy program to help students learn coping skills.
 Bibliotherapy uses literature to help students reflect upon their own lives.

 WE INSPIRE STUDENTS

 I want to intern as a librarian because of the difference I can make in kids' lives. ...
 I love that I am able to help kids find books that engage them and encourage them to read more in the future."